Have you ever wondered what the food factories of the future will look like?

 The exciting news is that the factory of the future exists today.
-The efforts of visionary entrepreneurs such as Carla Bartolucci of Jovial Foods, author of the highly acclaimed Einkorn: The Cookbook, are spawning a food processing renaissance which brings small, biodynamic farms and state of the art factories together to produce nutrient dense, delicious and highly digestible products which truly nourish and delight consumers while respecting and preserving the natural environment.
+The efforts of visionary entrepreneurs such as Carla Bartolucci, author of the highly acclaimed Einkorn: The Cookbook, are spawning a food processing renaissance which brings small, biodynamic farms and state of the art factories together to produce nutrient-dense, delicious and highly digestible products which truly nourish and delight consumers while respecting and preserving the natural environment.

-While modern day olive oil processing involves ripping out ancient olive trees to replant younger, more closely spaced trees which favors a more profitable, mechanized harvest, a small group of passionate farmers is working tirelessly to save these unique varieties from extinction.
+While modern-day olive oil processing involves ripping out ancient olive trees to replant younger, more closely spaced trees that favors a more profitable, mechanized harvest, a small group of passionate farmers is working tirelessly to save these unique varieties from extinction.